jasonchadwick/website-old/index.md

 [**cosmic string research**](/pages/cosmic-strings.md) (summer 2019 research): simulated the time evolution and gravitational wave emissions of cosmic strings.
 Cosmic strings are proposed creases in spacetime that are leftovers from the expansion of the universe.

+#### Personal projects

+[**chronodrifter**](/pages/chronodrifter.md): a 2D puzzle game where the player can change the direction of time.
+I am hoping to publish it as a standalone game sometime in the future and potentially make a 3D version afterwards.
+A live WebGL version of the game is hosted at <a href="https://placeholder-studios-dev.github.io/chronodrifter" target="_blank" rel="noopener noreferrer">placeholder-studios-dev.github.io/chronodrifter</a>.

 [**quops**](/pages/quops.md): a checkers-like board game inspired by quantum computing, where moves consist of applying quantum logic gates to adjacent tiles.
-Currently not released anywhere, but I plan to in the future after polishing it more.
+Currently not released anywhere, but I am thinking about it in the future after polishing it more.

 ### Publications

 ---
+*\* indicates equal contribution*

+- *(under review)* Time-Efficient Qudit Gates through Incremental Pulse Re-seeding.
+L.M.
+Seifert\*, **J. Chadwick**\*, A. Litteken, F.T.
+Chong, and J.M.
+Baker. *QCE 2022*
+<br>(see [quantum optimal control](/pages/pulses.md) for more info)

-- (to appear) Synthesizing Efficient Pulses for Practical Qudit Circuits.
-J. Baker, **J. Chadwick**, L.M.
+- [Synthesizing Efficient Pulses for Practical Qudit Circuits.](/files/QIP-2022.pdf) J. Baker, **J. Chadwick**, L.M.
 Seifert, A. Litteken, N. Nottingham, A. Petersson, S. Guenther and F.T.
 Chong. *QIP Poster 2022 #650.*
 <br>(see [quantum optimal control](/pages/pulses.md) for more info)

 - <a href="https://doi.org/10.1088/1741-4326/abe08b" target="_blank" rel="noopener noreferrer">Prediction of electron density and pressure profile shapes on NSTX-U using neural networks.</a> M.D.
 Boyer, **J. Chadwick**. *Nuclear Fusion 61 046024.* (2021)